 |Category V.||Email addresses.|

-Currently enrolled students may withhold disclosure of any category of directory information.
-To withhold disclosure, written notification must be received in the Office of the Registrar prior to September 10 at: University of Puget Sound; 1500 N. Warner; Tacoma, WA 98416-1034.
+Currently, enrolled students may withhold disclosure of any category of directory information.
+To withhold disclosure, written notification must be received in the Registrar's Office before September 10 at the University of Puget Sound; 1500 N. Warner; Tacoma, WA 98416-1034.
 Directory Information will then be withheld indefinitely until the Office of the Registrar receives in writing a revocation of the request for nondisclosure.

 The university will honor a request to withhold information in any of the categories listed but cannot assume responsibility to contact the student for subsequent permission to release them.
-Regardless of the effect upon the student, the institution assumes no liability as a consequence of honoring instructions that directory information be withheld.
-The University of Puget Sound assumes that failure on the part of any student to request specifically the withholding of categories of "directory information" indicates approval for disclosure.
+Regardless of the student's effect, the institution assumes no liability as a consequence of honoring instructions that directory information be withheld.
+The University of Puget Sound assumes that failure on any student's part to request specifically the withholding of categories of "directory information" indicates approval for disclosure.

 Students will be afforded a full and fair opportunity to present evidence relevant to the issue raised.
 Students may be accompanied by one or more other persons, including an attorney.
-The hearing officer/board will make its decision in writing based on the evidence presented at the hearing.
+The hearing officer/board will decide in writing based on the evidence presented at the hearing.
 The decision will include a summary of the evidence presented and the reasons for the decision.

-If the hearing officer/board supports the complaint, the education record will be amended accordingly and students will be so informed.
+If the hearing officer/board supports the complaint, the education record will be amended accordingly, and students will be so informed.
 If the hearing officer/board decides not to amend the education record, students have the right to place in the education record a statement commenting on the challenged information and/or stating the reasons for disagreeing with the decision.
-This statement will be maintained as part of the education record as long as the contested portion is maintained, and whenever a copy of the education record is sent to any party, the student's statement will be included.
+This statement will be maintained as part of the education record as long as the contested portion is maintained.
+Whenever a copy of the education record is sent to any party, the student's statement will be included.